securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 The GDPR requires companies to put in place appropriate technical and organisational measures to implement the data protection principles effectively and safeguard individual rights.
 This is "**data protection by design and by default**".

-In this article I will cover smarter methods to make your session usage to be privacy-compliant.
+In this article I will cover smarter methods to make your session code to be privacy-compliant.

 ## Introduction to Databunker